Xavier Smith: College career

 Smith applied for Florida A&M University in 2017 at the suggestion of his mother, who had attended there.
 After being accepted, he tried out for the Florida A&M Rattlers football team as a walk-on and ultimately made the team.
 His brother, Kareem, had previously played with the Rattlers, and Smith wore the same jersey number 19 as his brother had.
 Smith redshirted as a true freshman in 2017, being a member of the scout team, while becoming a wide receiver.
 In 2018, he broke out with 52 receptions for 727 yards, being the team leader in both categories as well as a second-team All-Mid-Eastern Athletic Conference (MEAC) selection.

 In 2019, Smith totaled 77 catches for 1,159 yards and 11 touchdowns, being fifth nationally in receiving yards per game, ninth in receptions per game, 10th in receiving yards and 16th in touchdown catches.
 He received several honors including first-team All-MEAC, BoxToRow All-American, second-team American Football Coaches Association] (AFCA) All-American, and HERO Sports sophomore All-American.
 The 2020 season was canceled due to the COVID-19 pandemic.

 Smith recorded 64 catches for 713 yards and three touchdowns in the 2021 season, being the team leader in receiving and placing sixth in the Southwestern Athletic Conference (SWAC).
 As a senior in 2022, he caught 87 passes for 1,021 yards and 11 touchdowns, being named an HBCU All-American and All-SWAC while leading the conference in receiving.
 He ended his collegiate career with 44 games played and 193 catches for 2,599 yards.
 He was invited to the HBCU Legacy Bowl all-star game following the 2022 season, where he caught six passes for 85 yards and a touchdown while being named the offensive MVP.

 Professional career

 After going unselected in the 2023 NFL draft, Smith signed with the Los Angeles Rams as an undrafted free agent.
 He was waived at the final roster cuts and subsequently re-signed to the practice squad.
 After having spent the entire season on the practice squad, he signed a reserve/future contract with the Rams on January 16, 2024.

 Smith was waived by the Rams on August 27, 2024, and re-signed to the practice squad.
 He was elevated to the active roster on September 21, and made his NFL debut the following day in Week 3 against the San Francisco 49ers.
 With under a minute remaining in the game and the score tied, Smith's 38-yard punt return to midfield helped set up the Rams' game-winning field goal.
 He was signed to the active roster on October 17.

+After a loss in the 2025 NFC Championship game against the Seattle Seahawks, Smith received criticism for a muffed punt inside the 20-yard line, which led to a Seahawks touchdown.
+On March 2, 2026, the Rams announced that they were tendering Smith as an exclusive rights free agent.